solisaegis/SolisAegis/analytical-papers/readme.md

 ## Integrity Note

-The SHA-256 hash above corresponds to the exact PDF file.
+The SHA-256 hashes above correspond to the exact PDF files.

-Any file claiming to be this document that does not reproduce this hash should be treated as a different or modified version.
+Any file claiming to be these documents that does not reproduce these hashes should be treated as a different or modified version.

 ---